larstvei/Focus/README.md

 <kbd> S-SPC </kbd> | Jump to previous *thing*
 <kbd> i </kbd>     | Exit `focus-read-only-mode`
 <kbd> q </kbd>     | Exit `focus-read-only-mode`

+## Configuring

+The amount of dimness can be customized by setting the `focus-dimness` variable, where a positive integer indicates a more dim color (i.e. more blended with the background color of your theme), and a negative integer indicates a less dim color.

+Focus uses the [Thing At Point](http://emacswiki.org/emacs/ThingAtPoint) library to choose what section should be in focus.
+By default, modes derived from `prog-mode` uses `defun`, and modes derived from `text-mode` uses `sentence`.
+This a customizable by setting the `focus-mode-to-thing` variable, which is a list containing pairs on the form `(mode . thing)`.

 ### Example